Matias Colmenares: Refereeing career

-Architect career
+Architectural career

 He was a municipal architect in Haro (1912) and Estella (1913/23), where he built Plaça de Braus (1917), the Bullring, the Peñaguda cross (he made the plans and the project of the cross while the realization was entrusted to a certain Mr. Cañete), and designed a brilliant and necessary boulevard, still in the approval process a century later.
 His most important work as an architect was designing the largest stadium in Spain at the time, the Sarrià Stadium, whose construction began on 31 December 1922 under the supervision of Colmenares, and the cost was 170,000 pesetas.
 He also designed the Féculas-Navarra station, which was part of the Lodosa starch factory, inaugurated in 1912 and dedicated to the manufacture of starch from potatoes.
 This station was the only one of his kind in Navarra because Colmenares, an eclectic and worldly architect, designed it in a unique modernist style with a strong influence of elegant Austrian secessionism, as if a little piece of Vienna had landed there.
 Some sources list him as an official second-class architect of the La Coruña province.

 In Estella, he created the weekly La Merindad Estellesa and La Teatral Estellesa, and was the founder of the Gazeta Estellesa.